UK launches world's largest blood test for 50 types of cancer | ExBulletin

 Lung cancer is the most common cause of cancer death in the United Kingdom and accounts for about one-fifth of all cancer deaths.
 According to the NHS, lung, bowel, prostate and breast cancers account for 45% of cancer deaths in the United Kingdom.

-US life sciences company Illumina Inc (ILMN.O) Last month, he said he had completed the $ 7.1 billion acquisition of Grail.
+US life sciences company Illumina Inc said last month it completed its $ 7.1 billion acquisition of Grail.
 Illumina said it will operate Grail separately from its existing business.

 ..